 5.6.1.2.6 The specified maximum RCP operating range shall not exceed 6m.

-5.6.1.2.7 [If the vehicle has reached its final parking position either automatically or by confirmation from the driver, and the ignition is switched off, the parking braking system or the park position of the automatic transmission shall be auto engaged.]
+5.6.1.2.7 [If the vehicle has reached its final parking position either automatically or by confirmation from the driver, and the ignition is switched off, the parking braking system shall be automatically engaged.]

 5.6.1.3.
 System information data